sdaveygargan/Workshop-1/README.md

 The best way of learning Unity is by using it.
 The objective is to start with a new file and recreate the one you explored.

 Click on `File > New Scene` to start from an empty scene.
-You shoudl be able to see that it start with 2 Game Objects: `MainCamera` and `Directional light`.
+You should be able to see that it start with 2 Game Objects: `MainCamera` and `Directional light`.

-Add all the GameObject by selecting the `+`
+Add a GameObject by selecting the `+`

 ![Learn Components](Demo/AddGameObject.gif)

-With the help of the Tutor and the `Main` Scene make sure that all `Game Objects` have all the components needed.
+With the help of your Tutor and the `Main` Scene make sure that all `Game Objects` have all the components needed.

 Good Luck!